-WASHINGTON--(BUSINESS WIRE)-- HHS Secretary Kathleen Sebelius today announced Affordable Care Act grant awards of $109 million to 28 states and the District of Columbia that will help fight unreasonable premium increases and protect consumers.
+WASHINGTON--(BUSINESS WIRE)-- U.S. Department of Health and Human Services (HHS) Secretary Kathleen Sebelius today announced Affordable Care Act grant awards of $3,531,085 to Illinois that will help fight unreasonable premium increases and protect consumers.
 Today, HHS also released a new report entitled Rate Review Works detailing how previous rate review grants are fighting premium hikes and helping make the health insurance marketplace more transparent.

 “We’re committed to fighting unreasonable premium increases and we know rate review works,” said Secretary Sebelius.
 “States continue to have the primary responsibility for reviewing insurance rates and these grants give them more resources to hold insurance companies accountable.”